Employees need a workplace to call their own – here’s how to give it to them

 This is something lots of companies claim to understand.
 And yet, many businesses are still failing to provide their employees with an exciting, positive and empowering employee experience.

-I recently sat with Nerys Mutlow, Head of Future Workplace Services at Fujitsu Global for an interview about the importance of employee experience – and the way it can be shaped by the workplace.
+I recently sat with Nerys Mutlow, Head of Future Workplace Services at Fujitsu Global for an interview about the importance of employee workplace experience.

 You can watch the full interview here >> Shaping the future workplace: A workplace to call your own.